 What is Stop Motion Animation?

 Stop motion animation is method of animation that relies on the movement of physical objects to build an image sequence that when combined creates the illusion of movement.
+We provide this service under our brand, Box Rebellion Animation.

 Most often, these animations require between 10 and 24 individual movements, which are photographed individually, per second of finished video.